Quilmesaurus: Description

+Pathology

+The holotype tibia of Quilmesaurus seems to demonstrate some form of pathology.
+The exact cause is unclear, but it may have been related to disease or a physiological response to an external force.

 Classification

 When originally described, Coria could not find a more precise placement for Quilmesaurus than Theropoda.
 The presence of a notch in the distal articular surface of the tibia was cited by him as evidence of a possible relationship with basal Tetanurae, which would be surprising as Quilmesaurus lived during a time when South American theropod assemblages were dominated by abelisaurids and carcharodontosaurs.
 Other theropod material has been recovered from within these same strata and has in 2005 also provisionally been referred to the Tetanurae.
 However, in a 2004 abstract (and later a 2007 full paper), Rubén Juárez Valieri et al. concluded that Quilmesaurus, in view of the hatchet-shaped cnemial crest, was a member of the Abelisauridae.

 Unlike members of Megalosauroidea, the tibia of Quilmesaurus does not possess a noticeable anteromedial buttress, and instead it includes a large cnemial crest.
 Quilmesaurus is also not a coelurosaur due to the distal part of the tibia being asymmetrical in shape as well as having a socket for the astragalus which is lower than that of coelurosaurs.
 Finally, the shallow and wide (rather than deep and thin) extensor groove excludes Quilmesaurus from Carnosauria, as does the possession of parallel upper and lower edges of the cnemial crest.